goharbor/community/proposals/new/opaintegration.md

 The below sequence diagram depicts the interactions between the various components of the **Harbor Policy Agent** during the Policy evaluation process.
 It also depicts how Harbor interacts with the Policy Agent using the Policy HTTP Endpoint to trigger a policy evaluation.

 ![Harbor Policy Agent Policy Evaluation Workflow](../images/opaintegration/Harbor_Policy_Evaluation_Workflow.png)

+### Deployment

+The **Harbor Policy Agent** would be deployed as a service within a container alongside other services that make up the Harbor installation.